DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ### Extended use of the METS header (element `metsHdr`)

-The METS header element `<metsHdr>` includes information about the creator of the submission package, the original creator of the data, contact information of the person delivering the SIP, among other entitues.
+The METS header element `<metsHdr>` includes information about the creator of the submission package, the original creator of the data, contact information of the person delivering the SIP, among other entities.
 These entities are typically called "Agents" (see element `metsHdr/agent`).

 The `metsHdr` is also used to indicate the type of behaviour to be expected from the OAIS when processing a particular SIP.
-For example, one might indicate that an SIP should be used to "replace" a particular AIP in the repository or that an SIP is for "testing" purpuses and therefore it should not create an AIP in the end of the ingest process (see atribute `metsHdr/@RECORDSTATUS`).
+For example, one might indicate that an SIP should be used to "replace" a particular AIP in the repository or that an SIP is for "testing" purposes and therefore it should not create an AIP in the end of the ingest process (see attribute `metsHdr/@RECORDSTATUS`).

-Its also in the `metsHdr` that one can identify the Submission Agreement to which a particular SIP pays respect to (see `metsHdr/altrecordID/@TYPE=”SUBMISSIONAGREEMENT`.
+It's also in the `metsHdr` that one can identify the Submission Agreement to which a particular SIP pays respect to (see `metsHdr/altrecordID/@TYPE=”SUBMISSIONAGREEMENT`.

-The following table describes the main differences in the `metHdr` between an E-ARK SIP and the CS IP.
+The following table describes the main differences in the `metsHdr` between an E-ARK SIP and the CS IP.

 [Table missing.
 Automatically generated from SIP METS profile]